Beloved feline friend or bird-murderer? Coexistence with birds and cats - BC SPCA

 What about a bell?

 Wearing a bell will not stop a cat from catching birds or other animals.
 Cats can learn to hunt very quietly even when wearing a regular collar or collar with a bell.
-Birds respond better to motion and bright colours, which is why CatBibs are a better alternative to bells.
-CatBibs have been shown to stop 94% of cats from catching birds, and most cats adjust immediately to wearing them.
+Birds respond better to motion and bright colours, which is why Birdsbesafe collar covers or CatBibs are a better alternative to bells.
+CatBibs have been shown to stop 81% of cats from catching birds, and Birdsbesafe cat collar covers were found to have up to 87% fewer birds caught by cats.
+Most cats adjust immediately to wearing these products.